realrubberduckdev/dp-blog/src/content/fd-rules-engine-creation.md

 Right now, the following workout may work (depending on your setup for automating):

 * Create Frontdoor and Rules Engine Config FIRST, without having Front door reference the Rules Engine config
-* THEN, make another ARM template call, on the same Frontdoor, but added with the reference to rules engine.
+* THEN, make another ARM template call, on the same Frontdoor, but added with the reference to the rules engine.
 ```

-## Same idea, bit different implementation of workaround
+## Same idea, but a different implementation of workaround

 I didn't want to have two very similar ARM templates and also maintaining ARM templates can be a pain.
-So as a post deployment step, I ran some `az cli`:
+So as a post-deployment step, I ran some `az cli`:
 ```
 az network front-door routing-rule update --front-door-name "frontdoor1" `
     --name "RoutingRule1" `